DegenDudes/ProDeso/README.md

 IMPORTANT: It can take 24 hours for the full blockchain to be synced.
 To minimise disruptions and issues, the backend is forced to connect to the primary node `deso-seed-4.io` using the `CONNECT_IPS` option in the `.env` file.

+## Testnet

+**WARNING** Profile updates wont work on testnet at the moment due to forced use of node.deso.org for update transactions.

+This repo includes a configuration for starting up a testnet in `./testnet/` with following features added:

+- local testnet - this does not sync with global testnet
+- frontend included, accessible on localhost:80
+- regtest enabled (all fork heigths set to 0)
+- mining key enabled
+- container & db have `-testnet` appended, eg `backend-testnet` for container

+You can login to the testnet frontend with this seed `essence camp ghost remove document vault ladder swim pupil index apart ring` to get access to testnet DESO so you can setup a profile, and run your own test transactions.

 ## How to query the DB

 You can use any postgres compatible tool or GUI on your local machine to query the DB.
 Use the values from the `.env` file if you changed them.